7C: Loops

 Infinite loop

 You get the error "Time Limit Exceeded" because the CS Circles web server enforces a time limit; after 1 second the program is terminated.
-If you ran the program at home, it would run forever (until you terminated it yourself).
+If you ran the program at home, it would run forever (until you yourself force it to terminate, usually by pressing Ctrl-C).

 for Loops